xplosionmind/old.tommi.space/_notes/public/Apps.md

 - [Keybase](https://keybase.io/ "Keybase"), a great secure messaging service.
 - ~~[LBRY](https://lbry.com/), the first digital marketplace to be controlled by the market's participants rather than a corporation or other 3rd-party.
 Basically, a healthier version of YouTube~~.
 I'm using [the web client](https://lbry.tv "LBRY TV") only, the app is not worth it.
 - ~~[LibreOffice](https://www.libreoffice.org/ "LibreOffice official website"), the best open Office Suite.~~ for my needs, the default Apple office apps are more than enough.
 If I need a file in `.odt`, I export in `.docx` from Pages and I convert it in `.odt` with Pandoc.
-- ~~[MacDown](http://macdown.uranusjr.com/), a markdown editor which has everything I need.
+- ~~[MacDown](https://macdown.uranusjr.com/), a markdown editor which has everything I need.
 I don’t use it much since I have both Joplin and Vim to open and edit `.md` files, but it’s very lightweight and it’s handy to have an app to view and edit them on the fly.~~ using MacVim + Marked 2, instead.
 - [MacVim](https://macvim-dev.github.io/macvim/ "MacVim official website"), gvim for MacOS. pretty nice to edit files on the go.
 - ~~[MEGAsync](https://mega.nz/sync "MEGAsync official page"), the synchronization app for [MEGA](https://mega.nz "MEGA official website") Cloud service.~~ I'm not using anymore.
 Nextcloud + Cubbit only.
 - [NetNewsWire](https://ranchero.com/netnewswire/ "NetNewsWire official website"), the best [RSS reader](https://www.wikiwand.com/en/Comparison_of_feed_aggregators "“Comparison of Feed aggregators” on Wikipedia") ever.
-I sync it with [Feedbin](https://feedbin.com "Feedbin").
+I sync it with the awesome [Feedbin](https://feedbin.com "Feedbin").
 - [Nextcloud](https://nextcloud.com/ "Nextcloud official website") desktop client.
-- ~~[OmegaT](http://www.omegat.org/), a translation memory application written in Java.
+- ~~[OmegaT](https://omegat.org "OmegaT"), a translation memory application written in Java.
 I use it to translate [MDN](https://mdn.dev/) articles for Mozilla Italia.~~ I don’t use it that much
 - [Obsidian](https://obsidian.md "Obsidian official website"), the best markdown-based knowledge management software ever!
 - [OnionShare](https://onionshare.org "OnionShare official website").
 Stop using WeTransfer!
 Use this.
 - ~~[ONLYOFFICE](https://www.onlyoffice.com/), the office provider I use, synced with [my Nextcloud instance](https://cloud.tommi.space)~~ LibreOffice is enough